History of Mac and Cheese

 © History Oasis

-In 1769, Elizabeth Raffald, a pioneering English cookbook author, published "The Experienced English Housekeeper," which contained the first modern recipe for macaroni and cheese.
+In 1769, Elizabeth Raffald published "The Experienced English Housekeeper," which included the first documented recipe for macaroni and cheese in English cooking.

 THOMAS JEFFERSON POPULARIZED MACARONI AND CHEESE IN THE USA